wdi-sf-fall/notes/week_09_algorithms_and_angular/day_01_algorithms_sass_coffee/dawn_data_structures/README.md

 Q: What is a word?
 A. It's a slot in memory.
 Computers rarely give you control over individual bits or even bytes.
-On a 32-bit machine, you get access to words or slots of 32 bits (or 4 bytes).
-On a 64-bit machine, you get access to words that are 64 bits (or 8 bytes).
+On a 32-bit machine, you get access to words of 32 bits.
+On a 64-bit machine, you get access to words that are 64 bits.
+(32 bits => 4 bytes, 64 bits => 8 bytes).

-In other words, An array of 10 integers needs 10 sequential memory _slots_ to store the data.
+Put another way, an array of 10 integers needs 10 sequential memory _slots_ (or _words_) to store the data.
 On a 64-bit machine, this would be 640 sequential bits (or 80 bytes).
 On a 32-bit machine, it would be half that.

+In Wikipedia's words:,
 > ... an array of 10 32-bit integer variables, with indices 0 through
 > 9, may be stored as 10 words at memory addresses 2000, 2004, 2008,
 > ...
 2036, so that the element with index i has the address 2000 +
 > 4 × i.
 > -- <cite>[Wikipedia][wiki_array]</cite>

+See also: [64-bit architecture][wiki_64_bit]

 -------------------------------------------------------------------------